vfisikop/dingo/README.md

         )
 ```

-The default number of bins is 60. dingo uses the package `matplotlib` for plotting.
+The default number of bins is 60. dingo-walk uses the package `matplotlib` for plotting.

 ![histogram](./doc/e_coli_aconta.png)